MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-deploy-template-command-line.md

 ---
-title: Deploy templates with the command line in Azure Stack | Microsoft Docs
+title: Deploy a template with the command line in Azure Stack | Microsoft Docs
 description: Learn how to use the cross-platform command-line interface (CLI) to deploy templates to Azure Stack.
 services: azure-stack
 documentationcenter: ''